BIOGRAPHY

 STATEMENT

-canvas.
+Color impacts how I integrate organic ideas with abstract shapes on the canvas.
 During my years of studying fine art, I engaged in purposeful colour theory research.
 My approach to color is influenced by colour masters and theorists like Itten, Albers, Goethe and others.
-Colour choice I gravitate to and mix before I start to paint empower the shapes.
-I work with
+I work with flatness and depth both in my shape development, and the paintings’ spatial components.
+The colour-shape-space decisions energise and further the paintings’ overall compositions.”